HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 If the Project Leads fail to reach [rough consensus](https://tools.ietf.org/html/rfc7282) by the specified deadline, then the Roadmap Shepherd MUST:

-* Export the markdown version of the incomplete, draft Product Roadmap to Google Docs and and annotate areas of conflict
+* Export the markdown version of the incomplete, draft Product Roadmap to Google Docs and annotate areas of conflict
 * Forward this incomplete draft to the Oversight Committee for escalation and resolution

 ### Reviewing the Product Roadmap with HCA Community